 There is nothing worse than soggy pie bottom and disappointingly eating a slice of Galette with a spoon because it is so wet from the filling.
-It is, in fact, super easy to avoid these amateur baking mistakes.

-Two key tips to avoid soggy pie
+Two key tips to avoid a soggy pie

 2. Use almond flour between the pie crust and fruit filling: Almond flour (hazelnut or other nut flour can work too) will absorb any unnecessary liquid of the fruit, again making sure that your lovely Peach Galette will be just enough juicy and moist without being overly soggy.
-Almond also brings some nutty taste that goes really well with peaches
+Almond also brings some nutty taste that goes really well with peaches.

 5. How to prevent leakage in the Pie crust